 All Reiki originates from Mikao Usui, The Founder of Reiki.
 One of Usui's students was Chujiro Hayashi and one of his students was Hawayo Takata.
-Reiki was brought from Japan to America by Takata and this is what we now call Western Reiki.
-Many changes were made to the original system, it was originally believed that this was because it was nearly 30 years before Takata taught Reiki herself and that it was to make it more appealling to the West.
-So, it was moved away from some of its origins and this is when the Chakra system from India was brought into Reiki, rather then the system of 'Ki' being used.
-It is now believed it was in fact Hawayo Takata's students who changed the system after her death.
+Reiki was brought from Japan to America by Mrs Takata and this is what we now call Western Reiki.
+Many changes were made to the original system, it was originally believed that this was because it was nearly 30 years before Mrs Takata taught Reiki herself and that she made changes in order to make it more appealing to the West.
+So, Reiki moved away from some of its origins and this was also when the Chakra system from India was brought into Reiki, rather then the system of 'Ki' being used.
+There is perhaps evidence that it was in fact Hawayo Takata's students who changed the system after her death.
 And although the system is now somewhat different, we should still be thankful and show great respect to Mrs Takata and her students, for had they not made it more palatable for a Western mind, we would not be here today reading, learning about it, perhaps practicing it and healing with it.

-There are now over 70 different styles of Reiki being taught around the World, and that is fine, as long as the student fully understands where the Reiki came from We could say there are 2 original lineages, as far as I am aware.
+There are now over 70 different styles of Reiki being taught around the World, and that is fine, as long as the student fully understands that not all elements are Reiki.
+And they may not be practicing Usui Reiki, but a watered down version.
+We could say there are 2 original lineages, as far as I am aware.

 Mikao Usui, Chujiro Hayashi, Hawayo Takata and her students and their students, etc.

 A Japanese route/lineage would be something like this:

 Mikao Usui, Kanichi Taketomi (3rd president of the Usui Reiki Ryoho Gakkai), Koyama Kimiko (6th president of the URRG), Doi Hiroshi, his students, and their students ….
 The teachings past down this line are Original/Traditional teaching of the system of Reiki, with no changes being made for the West.